 Exploration work at Suruca started in 2008 with geological mapping, chip sampling and shallow drilling followed by a geophysical programme in 2009.
 Drilling in 2009 discovered the deposit and it was largely delineated and infilled in 2010.
 No exploration was carried out between 2011 and 2015, but in 2016 extensive drilling was carried out in the oxide mineralisation to define a Measured Mineral Resource.
 In 2017, the Suruca SW mineralization was discovered exhibiting similar geological features to the Chapada deposit.
 Since that time, drilling continued and focused on strike and down dip extensions (2018) and delineating the copper-gold mineralization to the southwest of Suruca (2021).

-In 2022, exploration activities included exploration drilling at Chapada and within the district.
+In 2023, exploration activities included geophysical surveys (induced polarization/resistivity), soil sampling, and diamond drilling at Chapada and within the district.

 Drilling